Maybe this blog is also about being overwhelmed. Heck it is.

 Not long after I accepted this completely, this house, our house, came into our path.
 I kept my promise.
 Because I have to be able to trust myself.

 So, it came that when we visited the house, I was overcome with a feeling of calm.
 As if my unconscious knew to trust this place.
 I know it sounds weird, but I have felt a few déjà-vu’s when walking around.
 It all feels like a new beginning, but I know I have some inner work ahead, before I will never feel scared of this commitment again.

-The house itself is more than 60 years old and in desperate need of a serious upgrade.
+The house itself is almost 70 years old and in desperate need of a serious upgrade.
 My husband Koen got what he wished for too, to literally build his own house.
 Even though it looks amazing in our head, when I walk around now, I can have difficulties to imagine a cosy home.
 Everything is so old, dirty and cold.
 However, the potential I feel in this house goes through the roof.
 Mark my words, it’s going to look amazing when we are done with it.

 It lies in a village of around 300 inhabitants, in the Northernmost part of Vestland, close to the city of Måløy.
 It overlooks the fjord, the mountains and the forest.
 Even better, it only lies half an hour drive to the ocean, to an actual beach.
 It is perfect.